USC-NSL/UbiPose/README.md

 ## Environment setup

 We recommend using docker to setup the developement environment.
-A Dockerfile is provided.
+Two Dockerfiles are provided.

 To build the docker image please run
+### On a CUDA desktop
 ```
 docker build -t ubipose .
 ```